 Why choose UC for OTA?

 Unique.
-University of Charleston offers the only OTA program in the state of West Virginia, and our program is designed for maximum flexibility.
+University of Charleston offers the longest running fully accredited OTA program in West Virginia, and our program is designed for maximum flexibility.
 Students who cannot attend classes on a full-time basis are able to complete the program on a part-time schedule.

 Active student organization.
 The UC student OTA group is very active and travels to national OTA conventions on a regular basis.
 Our students are our best ambassadors to the community, and we send them out proudly.